 As such, hiking pants, hiking socks, sleeping bag, and other lightweight items should always be packed at the bottom or lowest portion of your backpack.
 Camping stoves, first aid kits, portable water filters, and other medium weight gear should always be placed in the midsection and farther from the back.

 It is also important not to overload the backpack.
 Ideally, the gross weight should not be more than 25 to 30 percent of your body weight.
 For instance, if you weigh 200 pounds, then your backpack should not weigh more than 250 to 260 pounds.

 Organize The Things You Need

 From the preceding section, you’ve learned to put heavier items as close as possible to your back and at the topmost section while medium weight items should be placed further away from your back and on the middle section of the bag.
 That being said, you will have to organize all of your things first before putting them inside your bug out bag.

-Lay all of your essential gear out so you can easily identify and categorize each one into light, medium weight, and heavy.
-It is often a good idea to apply some form of color coded stickers into each item.
+Lay all of your essential gear out so you can easily identify and categorize each one into the light, medium weight, and heavy.
+It is often a good idea to apply some form of color-coded stickers into each item.
 You can use white or yellow for light, green for medium, and red for heavy.
 You get the point.
-It is also ideal to pit food as well as liquid fuel in separate bags that you can then organize inside your backpack.
+It is also ideal to put food (even if it’s dehydrated camping food) as well as a liquid fuel in separate bags that you can then organize inside your backpack.